-This vegan chocolate buttercream frosting is easy to make and has a rich, fudgy chocolate flavour making it perfect paired with your favourite cake or cupcakes.
-This is my go-to recipe and I am so excited to share it with you today!
+This is the best vegan chocolate buttercream frosting!
+It is easy to make and has a rich, fudgy chocolate flavour making it perfect paired with your favourite cake or cupcakes.
+It comes together within 15 minutes and is perfect for piping and decorating.

 I have made this several times and shared it with so many different people, including vegans and non vegans and I can tell you, every single person has said to me after eating one of my cakes that was topped with this frosting, ‘oh wow, that frosting is amazing!’.

 People who know it is dairy free are amazed that the flavour is so rich, while others who don’t know don’t tend to notice but rather are focused on the intense chocolate flavour and the smooth creamy texture.
 It is every bit of chocolate indulgence that cake eating should be.

 This easy vegan chocolate buttercream frosting recipe uses a few key ingredients, so it’s important that we make sure we’re using good quality ingredients and for this one, I don’t recommend any substitutions.

 - Dairy-free butter – this is the key ingredient to make this the best frosting.
 Use a quality dairy-free butter substitute here for the best flavour and texture.
 I love and always use Nuttelex Buttery which is an Australian product.
 In the US, the closest alternative is Earth Balance which I understand to be very similar.

 - Cocoa powder – for the rich chocolate flavour you want to use a good quality cocoa powder.
 I’ve used Cadbury Bournville cocoa powder my entire life because it’s made from the same beans Cadbury uses to make their chocolate so you know it’s going to taste good.
 For those in the US, this is a Dutch-processed cocoa powder.